tibetan-nlp/annodoc/index.md

 that a verbal argument is marked with agentive case on one occasion, but left unmarked on another occasion.
 We achieve this objective with a second, semi-automated sweep through the data.
-This sweep links numerals, determiners, and case markers (ADP) to the nouns they depend on, and also links converbs (SCONJ) and final particles (PART) to the verbs they depend on.
+This sweep links numerals, determiners, and case markers (`ADP`) to the nouns they depend on, and also links converbs (`SCONJ`) and final particles (`PART`) to the verbs they depend on.
 Human adjudication is required to confirm the accuracy of the sweep.

 ### Dependency relations

 Arguments depend on predicates via labeled dependency relations.
-In order to generalize across instances of a predicate, it is necessary to adopt a consistent argument labeling policy; if nominals in two different sentences with the same verb bear the same argument relation to that verb, then they should depend on the verb in the same way.
+In order to generalize across instances of a predicate, it is necessary to adopt a consistent argument labeling policy.

-We use three depedency relations for core arguments, adopting the labeling of the UD project.
+We follow the UD project and use three dependency relations for core arguments.
 The most agentive argument is labeled `nsubj`, the second argument (often a patient) is labeled `obj`, and the third argument is labeled `iobj`.
 It is understood, furthermore, that the second and third arguments rely on the existence of the first and second, respectively.
 Therefore, there is no `obj`